 Before codes were implemented, functions were defined via common labels like 'Passage Functions, or 'Privacy Locks'.
 However regional and manufacturer variations of those labels are common, and simply identifying these locks by common labels does not guarantee the exact function will be ordered, so using the alphanumeric code is important for clarity.

 These are three of the most common applications, and their corresponding lock functions, for security integrators:

 - Office Doors: Most office workers want to lock their doors after hours.
 The F82/F04 function lets an employee push a button on the back of the lock when they leave, pull the door shut to lock it, and ensure it can only be unlocked by key when unattended.

 These locks always allow occupants out of a classroom regardless if the door is locked or not.
 However, in order to lock the door, a key must be used on the outside of the room.
-This orientation has caused some concern in the wake of school shootings, because they potentially expose the teacher or class to danger in order to lock the door.
-This explains why some products marketed as 'classroom locks' do not specify F84/F05 code compliance, because they can be locked inside the class.
-While this potentially may be a safer function, it does not meet the formal 'Classroom Function' definition and it is not used.
+This orientation has caused some concern in the wake of school shootings because they expose the teacher or class to danger in order to lock the door.
+Of note, doors lockable from the inside are F82/F04 Office Function locks.

 Finding the right function is straightforward and many distributors will ask you for this information if you do not include it.
-Getting the right function ordered is important, because it is difficult or impossible to change this attribute in the field.
+Getting the right function ordered is important because it is difficult or impossible to change this attribute in the field.

 Most residential and light-grade commercial hardware does not specify any function code, and is simply sold as an 'office lock' or 'bathroom lock'.
 These products are configured in only the most common functions and may not be compliant with codes or specifications as a result.

 3 reports cite this report: